querkmachine/beeps.website/src/accessibility.md

 ### Non-compliance with the accessibility regulations

-These are known areas where the website does not meet the WCAG 2.2 level AA standard.
+There are no known areas where the website does not meet the WCAG 2.2 level AA standard.

-- The borders of currently selected tabs (in tab groups) don't have a 3:1 minimum contrast ratio against the background, failing [WCAG's Use of Color criterion](https://www.w3.org/WAI/WCAG22/Understanding/use-of-color).
-- The headline of the homepage uses container query units for font sizing.
-When zooming in, this can prevents the headline text from increasing in size once the container is as wide as the viewport, failing [WCAG's Resize Text criterion](https://www.w3.org/WAI/WCAG22/Understanding/resize-text).

 ### Disproportionate burden